boncz/PenguinsHockeyAnalysis/README.md

 ### Data Processing and Transformation

 #### Hockey Reference Data:
-I structured the Hockey Reference data to align with the analytical needs of this project.
-Utilizing Python's pandas library, I cleaned and organized the data, ensuring consistency across different tables.
-The advanced statistics, playoff rosters, and game-level details were seamlessly integrated into a coherent dataset, forming the foundation for in-depth analyses.
+Information gained from Hockey Reference was restructured to align with the analytical needs of this project:
+- The data was cleaned and organized using the python Pandas library to ensure consistency across different dataFrames.
+- The advanced statistics and playoff rosters were seamlessly integrated into a coherent dataset that formed the foundation for in-depth analyses.

 #### Kaggle NHL Game Data:
-The Kaggle dataset, comprising CSV files, presented a unique opportunity to enhance the granularity of our analysis.
+The Kaggle dataset comprised of CSV files presented a unique opportunity to enhance the granularity of our analysis.
 To facilitate efficient querying and manipulation, I transformed this collection of CSV files into a relational database using SQLite.

-The resulting SQL database, named 'NHL_data.db,' serves as a centralized repository, streamlining the retrieval of specific data points and enabling complex cross-referencing between different aspects of the game.
+The resulting SQL database serves as a centralized repository, streamlining the retrieval of specific data points and enabling complex cross-referencing between different aspects of the game.

 ### Replicating the Analysis

-To replicate the analysis and explore the project's findings, follow the steps outlined in the 'Getting Started' section of this README.
-This includes cloning the repository, setting up a virtual environment, and running the 'create_SQL_db' notebook to generate the 'NHL_data.db' SQL database.
+To replicate the analysis and explore the project's findings on your device, follow the steps outlined in the 'Getting Started' section of this README.

+This includes :
+- cloning the repository
+- setting up a virtual environment
+- running the [create_SQL_db](create_sql_db.ipynb) notebook to generate the 'NHL_data.db' SQLite database.

 Each playoff year study is hosted in it's own jupyter notebook.
 Though each notebook stands alone in its analysis, it is recommended to run in order:
 - [2016 Playoff Analysis](Pens_playoff_analysis_2016.ipynb)